mbrandonw/presentations/2023-04-18-dependencies/dependencies.iapresenter/text.md

 So, I will literally copy-and-paste this code into a new file of the SPM package I have stubbed out.

 Now when I run the preview it just crashes.
 We don’t get to see the UI at all.
 This is happening because in order for us to be able to interact with the Contacts framework’s APIs we must have an entry added to the info.plist of the application.
-We did that in the main application, and I guess the Xcode previews for the main application get the info.plist automatically from the surrounding app target.
+We did that in the main application.

 However, previews inside an SPM package have no surrounding app target, hence have no concept of an info.plist, and hence it is simply not possible to add the entry to the plist.
 This means this preview is just completely busted for us.
 We are not able to work on the design of anything inside this feature due to the crash.
 Even things that have nothing to do with the list of contacts.
 It is just broken.